AleksandarRS/bojeidekoracije.rs/wp-content/plugins/search-filter-pro/README.txt

 * Fix - an issue with infinite scroll not activating when the `Only use Ajax on the results page` setting is off
 * Fix - an issue with Polylang when searching posts that are not managed by Polylang

---
-* Fix - removed "popularity" sorting option from WC catalog - this does not currently work with S&F and throws warnings
-* Fix - an issue with Product Visibility affecting count numbers with WooCommerce ** TO DO ** third party - line 841
-* Fix - issues with the woocommerce sorting options "rating"
-* Fix - init_count_vars function doesn't take into account if we're on a taxonomy archive and using

 = 2.4.0 =
 * NOTICE - If you are using S&F with Woocommerce Variations and experiencing issues, you may need to rebuild the S&F cache
 * New - change the "no results" message for comboboxes